ntrezowan/the-plain/_posts/2019-12-04-f5-clean-installation-using-iso.md

 1. Boot F5 so that it can boot into Maintenance Operating System (MOS) from the USB

-2. Choose Install the image

-3. Select the default terminal emulation (vt100)
+2. Select the default terminal emulation (vt100)

-4. The following command will delete all data present in the F5 system;
+3. The following command will delete all data present in the F5 system;

         # diskinit --style volumes

-5. The following command will install the software;
+4. The following command will install the software;

         # image2disk --format=volumes --nosaveconfig --nosavelicense

-6. After the installation, remove the USB and reboot
+5. After the installation, remove the USB and reboot

+###  Install using existing ISO in /shared/images

+If the system can still boot and if you can upload the ISO in `/shared/images`, then do the following to do a clean install;

+        # image2disk --format=volumes --nosaveconfig /shared/images/BIGIP-13.1.1.5-0.0.3.iso